Coordinator

 Teaching Assistants

-This year, the course has five TAs to help you during the practical sessions: Anne-Jan, Sara, Massimiliano, Omer, and Georgios.
+This year, the course has five TAs to help you during the practical sessions: Andreea, Vlad and Georgios.
 We would be happy to assist you to the best of our abilities, so don't hesitate to ask if you have any questions.

 Learning Objectives